- اتصل بنا

 April 12, 2016

-The FML also accepts any debts that confer priority rights against a vessel, including judicial costs in the sale or protection of a vessel, port dues, claims for salvage, collisions or assistance or hull insurance among others.
+The Federal Law No. 26 of 1981 (Federal Maritime Law or FML) also accepts any debts that confer priority rights against a vessel, including judicial costs in the sale or protection of a vessel, port dues, claims for salvage, collisions or assistance or hull insurance among others.

 The sale of the vessel in question cannot be conducted until after a final judgment is reached by the court.
 A court order will stipulate the price for which the vessel should be sold and the date on which the sale must happen, amongst other aspects.